Logo

 Blog

-follow our blog
+arrow-right icon follow our blog

 The Travel Industry in 2019: Trends, Challenges and How Reconciliation Tools Bring Value

+The travel industry has evolved tremendously in the past decades.
 Traveling the globe in 80 days might have been a miraculous achievement in the 19th century, but in today‘s hectic world anyone who can spare two or three weeks on the road can do it without breaking the bank.

 No need to be a brave male adventurer on a dangerous mission.
 Travelers’ profiles have evolved to include the solo female tourist, the family living in their tiny mobile home with three toddlers on a quest to visit every State Park in the USA or the digital nomad couple Instagram influencers, who have 100+ countries on their travel list.

 The travel and leisure industry has changed tremendously to become one of the fastest-growing sectors in the world.
 According to the World Travel & Tourism Council, it supports one in 10 jobs worldwide and generates around 10% of the global GDP.
-World Bank data shows that for the last 20 years, the number of international departures has doubled to reach US$ 1.5 billion dollars in 2016.
+Further, World Bank data shows that for the last 20 years, the number of international departures has doubled to reach US$ 1.5 billion dollars in 2016.
 The direct economic contribution of travel and tourism to the global economy amounted to approximately US$ 2.57 trillion in 2017 (Statista portal).

 Behind the figures, the main contributing factors for this steady increase are found in various layers.
 Intense competition in the airline services allows tourists to benefit from low-cost providers and promotional packages of the traditional airlines, so going to the other side of the world has never been so affordable and easy.
-In parallel the rise of shared services like Airbnb, Uber and ToursByLocals, not only lightens the travel budget but also facilitates diving into the local culture and way of life.
+In addition, the rise of shared services like Airbnb, Uber and ToursByLocals, not only lightens the travel budget but also facilitates diving into the local culture and way of life.

-The modern traveler is less inclined to enroll in organized trips with itineraries covering major tourist attractions.
+In general, the modern traveler is less inclined to enroll in organized trips with itineraries covering major tourist attractions.
 Instead, he wants to travel consciously, to be mindful of the local communities’ problems and the impacts of his visit and to spend his money in local economies (small producers, boutique hotels, green initiatives).
 The search for unique and authentic travel, tours organized by locals, culinary tourism, the slow movement and ecological challenges all shape individual spending habits to shift from consumer goods to experiences.

 From an economic perspective, a stable economy drives both individual trips as well as corporate business demand and boosts hospitality sector performance.
 The positive outlook for the travel industry subsequently attracts new innovative players, ready to jump in and shake the status quo.